vtex/vtex-courses/courses/basic-blocks/00_setup/en.md

 **Toolbelt** is a VTEX **command line** tool.
 It allows you to perform any activity on the platform, such as creating a new development workspace, logging into a VTEX account, developing new apps, or managing already existing ones, etc.

-Since it's Toolbelt that establishes the communication between the developer and the platform, you'll need it in order to perform all the activities put forward during the Store Framework course.
+Since it's Toolbelt that establishes the communication between the developer and the platform, you'll need it in order to perform all the activities put forward during this and the other courses.

 1. Install [**Node.js**](https://nodejs.org/).
 If you are using a MAC, also install [**Yarn**](https://yarnpkg.com/);
 2. Run `npm i -g vtex` in your terminal if you're using Windows or `yarn global add vtex` if you're using MAC;